 The transaction matching process, as the foundation of account reconciliation, is a crucial component of every financial close.
-Accountants gather and match transactions from two or more sources of data to ensure every transaction is fully accounted for.
+Finance and accounting teams gather and match transactions from two or more sources of data to ensure every transaction is fully accounted for.
 Navigating this process is often tedious and time-consuming when using legacy tools and spreadsheets, as accountants rely on error-prone spreadsheets to document figures and find any discrepancies.

-The challenges of a manual matching process only compound when businesses are growing their operations and documenting high-volume transactions.
-Companies in the retail, e-commerce, and restaurant industries continuously experience these challenges as they navigate 3rd-Party vendors and credit card transactions.
+The challenges of a manual transaction matching process only compound when businesses are growing their operations and documenting high-volume transactions.
+Companies in the retail, e-commerce, and restaurant industries continuously experience these challenges as they navigate third-party vendors and credit card transactions.

 Lack of Standardization and Visibility

-While spreadsheets are the traditional way of documenting financial figures complete with formulas and macros, they provide no clear way of tracking changes and standardizing layouts.
-This contributes to a lack of visibility and a high probability of errors — whether in the formulas or in the transactions themselves.
+While spreadsheets are the traditional way of documenting financial figures, complete with formulas and macros, they provide no clear way of tracking changes and standardizing layouts.
+These challenges contribute to a lack of visibility and a high probability of errors — whether in the formulas or in the transactions themselves.
 Additionally, the formulas and macros can cause errors within the data, impacting the resulting financial reporting.

-Matching transactions with outdated, traditional methods prevents finance leadership from gaining real-time visibility into the process.
+Matching transactions with outdated, traditional methods prevent finance and accounting leadership from gaining real-time visibility into the process.
 Multiple communication methods are often required to fully gauge the status of critical and dependent tasks.
-As cumbersome as manual matching is, utilizing the same status quo processes inhibits finance teams from operating as accurately and efficiently as possible.
+As cumbersome as manual matching is, utilizing the same status quo processes inhibits finance and accounting teams from operating as accurately and efficiently as possible.

 Siloed Sources of Financial Information

 Utilizing spreadsheets exported from ERP systems to manually match transactions further isolates financial data.
-In addition, navigating the close with traditional methods siloes the Office of Finance and prevents the finance team from effectively communicating with other key stakeholders and departments.
+In addition, navigating the close with traditional methods siloes finance and accounting teams and prevents them from effectively communicating with other key stakeholders and departments.

 As the number of transactions increases for organizations, it is crucial that all transactions are inputted in a centralized location to improve communication and collaboration throughout the matching process.